Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Introduction

 In this paper, we propose an efficient solution to this problem.
-We combine fully homomorphic encryption over the torus~\cite{chillotti2020tfhe} with label differential privacy~\cite{label-dp} to provide an interactive solution where $P_2$ can use a specific value of the differentially privacy parameter $\epsilon$ such that the accuracy of the model on the joint datasets lies between the accuracy of $P_1$'s model and the accuracy achievable on the joint model if no differential privacy were to be applied.
-This provides assurance to $P_1$ that the combined dataset will improve accuracy promising further improvement if the parties combine their datasets in the clear via the formal collaborative agreement.
+Our main contributions are as follows \begin{itemize} \item We combine fully homomorphic encryption over the torus~\cite{chillotti2020tfhe} with label differential privacy~\cite{label-dp} to provide an interactive solution to the problem where parties $P_1$ and $P_2$ would like to train a model on their combined datasets to assess its accuracy without learning the resulting model and each other's data labels.
 Our main idea is that since the features are known in the clear, the first forward pass in the backpropagation algorithm of neural networks can be performed in the clear, up to the point where we utilize the (encrypted) labels from party $P_2$'s dataset.
 If further computation is done homomorphically, then we would endure the same computational performance bottleneck as previous work.
 We, therefore, add (label) differentially private noise to the gradients and decrypt them before the backward pass.
-This ensures that most steps in the neural network training are done in cleartext, albeit with differentially private noise, giving us performance improvements over an end-to-end FHE solution.
-In what follows, we first formally show that without domain knowledge it is not possible for $P_2$ to improve the model accuracy.
-We then describe our protocol in detail, followed by its privacy and security analysis.
-Finally, we evaluate the performance and accuracy of our protocol on multiple datasets.
+This ensures that most steps in the neural network training are done in cleartext, albeit with differentially private noise, giving us computational performance improvements over an end-to-end FHE solution. \item We use label differential privacy in a novel way.
+More specifically, $P_2$ can use a specific value of the differentially privacy parameter $\epsilon$ such that the accuracy of the model on the joint datasets lies between the accuracy of $P_1$'s model and the accuracy achievable on the joint model if no differential privacy were to be applied.
+This provides assurance to $P_1$ that the combined dataset will improve accuracy promising further improvement if the parties combine their datasets in the clear via the formal collaborative agreement.
+Thus, in our protocol, we need not worry about making the differentially private model as accurate as the final model, which is in general a difficult task in differential privacy literature. \item We initiate the study to determine whether it is possible to improve model accuracy by joining two datasets where the labels from the second dataset are not labelled with any domain knowledge.
+As we show, there are cases in which the combined dataset may show improvement over the standalone dataset even without domain knowledge.
+This problem has broader applications than our work.
+Our treatment is limited to binary classification and the 0-1 loss function.
+We leave full exploration of this topic as future work. \item We provide an implementation of our protocol using Zama's \concrete{} library and evaluate our protocol over multiple datasets.
+Our results show that our protocol can be implemented faster than an end-to-end FHE solution. \end{itemize}